Groundspeople are in charge of the turf (grass), tracks and pitches at sports fields, golf courses, public areas, schools and racecourses.

 $60K-$100K per year

-Pay for groundspeople varies depending on ground size and their level of responsibility.
+Pay for groundspeople varies depending on grounds size, their level of responsibility and the region they work in.

 - Trainees may start on minimum wage or a little more.

-- Groundspeople with more than two years' experience can earn up to $60,000 a year.
+- Groundspeople with up to two years' experience can earn up to $60,000 a year.

 - Head groundspeople usually earn between $60,000 and $80,000.

-Groundspeople in managerial positions at large golf courses or stadiums, and contract managers who manage council grounds, may earn over $100,000.
+Groundspeople in managerial positions at large golf courses or stadiums, and contract managers who manage council contracts, may earn over $100,000.

 - PAYE.net.nz website - use this calculator to convert pay and salary information